pshivch/beethoven-ai-final-symphony/README.md

 08 — Boeing · RPA Aerospace Ops
 09 — Northrop Grumman · Autonomous Control
 10 — NASA · Telemetry → Orchestration

+Together, these systems form a single orchestration engine expressed across three stages of maturity: perception (signal extraction from emotion, narrative, gesture, and telemetry), intelligence (reasoning, learning, and decision-making),and orchestration (execution under real-world constraints).
+Each mirror is a completed, runnable pipeline with generated artifacts.